Poto Williams: Opposition, 2013–2017

-Sixth Labour Government, 2017–present
+Sixth Labour Government, 2017–2023

 On 19 October 2017, a Labour-led coalition government was formed with support from New Zealand First and the Green parties.
 Williams was nominated and elected an Assistant Speaker of the New Zealand House of Representatives.
 The National Party challenged her nomination for the office because Williams had not been sworn in as a member of Parliament for that term yet.
 Speaker Trevor Mallard dismissed the challenges because it is not a requirement for members of Parliament to be sworn in to be nominated as a presiding officer.

 Following a cabinet reshuffle in late June 2019, Williams was appointed as a minister outside Cabinet, becoming Minister for the Community and Voluntary Sector as well as an Associate Minister for Greater Christchurch Regeneration, Social Development and Immigration.
 When Labour was returned to government in the 2020 general election, she was transferred into the roles of Minister of Police and Minister for Building and Construction and also became an associate minister in the children and public housing portfolios.